 - Use an antivirus program.

-Alerts are notifications of activity that occurs in your online or mobile banking.
-They add to the convenience and security of your online banking experience.
+Alerts are notifications of activity that occurs in your digital banking.
+They add to the convenience and security of your digital banking experience.
 They also:

-- provide extra protection and convenience to your online banking;
+- provide extra protection and convenience to your digital banking;

 - notify you of changes that occur in your account;